danielfdsilva/knowledge-center/scripts/utils/reduxeed/README.md

       url: 'http://example.com',
       mutator: (body, headers) => {
         // In this case we're discarding the body completely and just returning
         // the headers.
-Unlikely use case, but hey, whatever float your goat. return headers;
+Unlikely use case, but hey, whatever floats your goat. return headers;
       },
       requestFn: exampleActions.request,